carlo-ltk/api-versioning/README.md

 to deploy te `daiquiri` version of the API.

-The missing peace is how to instruct CloudFront to route the request to one stack or the another based on the request header.
+The missing piece is how to instruct CloudFront to route the request to one stack or the another based on the request header.
 To do this we need:

 * A new CloudFront origin for each new API Gateway that get created upon deployind a the serveless application to the new stage
 * A Lambda@Edge function that has awareness of the existing `versions` and is capable of routing the request to the proper origin.